cnring18/cordova-build-increment/README.md

 Apologies for quick releases/updates.
-This is my first venture and expirementation with npm, git, and cordova modules!
+This is my first venture and experimentation with npm, git, and cordova modules!